gataca-io/gataca.io/content/posts/cybernews-features-gataca-as-one-of-the-top-authentication-solutions.md

 Something’s cooking at GATACA!
 Stay tuned for a big announcement from the GATACA team in the coming weeks.
 Hint: The issuance and verification of identity credentials has never been easier for businesses and their customers.

 **Chat with us -** We’d love to chat with you.
 Let us know your perspective and comments on this topic or anything Digital Identity-related.
-Join our [Telegram ](https://t.me/digitalidentityinsights "https://t.me/digitalidentityinsights")group.
+Join our [Telegram](https://t.me/digitalidentityinsights "https://t.me/digitalidentityinsights") group or email us at [hello@gataca.io]().

 **Stay in the loop -** Keep yourself updated on GATACA developments and how digital identities will transform our digital lives through our social media channels [here](https://gataca.io/insights/decentralized-finance-self-sovereign-identity-a-tale-of-decentralization-a-new-paradigm-of-trust "https://gataca.io/insights/decentralized-finance-self-sovereign-identity-a-tale-of-decentralization-a-new-paradigm-of-trust").

-Have a specific topic you’d like us to cover?
-Email us at [hello@gataca.io](mailto:hello@gataca.io "mailto:hello@gataca.io") - we’ll break it down for you in our upcoming blog articles.
+_The Cybernews team constantly shares the latest news and reports on everything you can imagine.
+From exclusive interviews to_ [_VPN discount coupons_](https://cybernews.com/vpn-coupons/nordvpn-coupon-codes/)_, they really have it all, so don’t hesitate to check them out._